(Photo: Elinor Bruce Lyon in Women’s Royal Naval Service uniform in 1942. John Gillespie Magee, Jr., in Royal Canadian Air Force Uniform, 1941.)

 John and Elinor’s Childhood Friendship

 John was expected to become a great literary mind, particularly for his poetry.
-He learned to compose poetry because Elinor herself wrote it.
-Now, John was a rebellious as a teenager by Rugby standards.
+He learned to compose verses because Elinor herself wrote it.
+Now, John was rebellious as a teenager by Rugby standards.
 He preferred to climb clock towers or read Goethe rather than concentrate on Demosthenes.
 “Plenty of time, we say, for Beauty afterward,” he wrote.
 “Suppose there is no afterward?”
 He despised the routine of school and pursued his own studies.
-Even so, he won the coveted Poetry Prize at Rugby for a poem entitled “Brave New World,” a deeply philosophical look at life from the perspective of death.
+Even so, he won the coveted Poetry Prize at Rugby for a poem entitled “Brave New World,” a philosophical look at life from the perspective of death.

 John Magee’s Brave New World

 Who knows what might have blossomed between John and Elinor in time had war not interrupted them?
 John sailed the Queen Mary to America in August of 1939, mere weeks before England entered war with Germany.
 Elinor had already been ensconced in a Swiss school for months by then.
 John, being an American citizen through his father, was barred by the State Department from returning to England, and when travel reopened to US citizens, his passport was inexplicably canceled.
 He begrudgingly completed his secondary education at a prep school in Connecticut and won a scholarship to Yale to begin in the fall of 1940.

 Once he was marooned in America, though, he began to miss the “rushing intellectual streams” of England despite his previous criticism that the school demanded scholastic conformity.
 Desperate to return, he launched a letter campaign upon his parents that included the rationale of Plato, among many other works.